 AT Devices Provided/Covered

 - No, AT devices are provided or covered.
 The cash payments, however, can be used for any purpose including AT devices.

 - Applications are available through the Developmental Disabilities Services (DDS) Area Offices.

-- Application forms are also available from Department of Human Services (DHS) county offices.
+- Application forms are also available from the Department of Human Services (DHS) county offices.